This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at

 Most recently, Dr. Ripley joined the team at Baylor College of Medicine’s Michael E. DeBakey Department of Surgery, Division of General Thoracic Surgery in Texas.
 He sees patients at the Baylor Clinic and performs surgery at the Baylor St. Luke Medical Center.

 Dr. Ripley is also taking over for the late Dr. David Sugarbaker.
 Dr. Sugarbaker founded the Mesothelioma Treatment Center in 2014 as a place where cancer patients could benefit from a dedicated multi-disciplinary medical team.
 Dr. Ripley was hand-picked by Dr. Sugarbaker to take over his role at the Center.

 Dr. Ripley also serves on a multi-disciplinary team at the Dan L. Duncan Comprehensive Cancer Center.
 This cancer center is part of Baylor College of Medicine and Baylor St. Luke’s Medical Center.
 It employs experts in various disciplines to provide the best possible care for cancer patients.

 Honors, Recognitions, and Research

 Dr. Ripley began cancer research during his tenure at the NCI.
-Areas of research included targeting mutations in the p53 gene to treat esophageal adenocarcinoma and using mitochondrial pathways to assess thoracic cancers.
+Research areas included targeting mutations in the p53 gene to treat esophageal adenocarcinoma and using mitochondrial pathways to assess thoracic cancers.
 His work with the p53 gene earned Dr. Ripley the NCI Director’s Innovation Award.

 Dr. Ripley also received many awards in his early education, including a Dean’s Scholar award, the Dan May Scholarship for scientific research, and the Albert J. McGuinn Award for excellence in humanities and social sciences.
 Dr. Ripley is currently certified by the American Board of Surgery and the American Board of Thoracic Surgery.

 Page Edited by Patient Advocate Dave Foster